Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 User can change his password from the User Console by clicking at "user@account" on the top right and then  selecting the "Change Password" option.

+* VM types
+All the VM types in the launch instance wizard now
+You can customize the available instance types that are listed in the console for your cloud.
+To do this:
+Modify the
+> [instance_type] section
+of the console.ini configuration file.
+Each instance type has a property for number of CPUs, memory (in megabytes), and disk size (in gigabytes).
+The default configuration file that is installed with the console is pre-populated with common instance types:

 * Expandos

 After clicking on a resource such as instance, image, volume, snapshot, security group, the area beneath the resource expands to a tabbed interface.